-If your driveway is block paved, you’ll need to speak to your resin drive installer to assess your options.
-The cost of the resin remains largely the same and dependant on the size of the drive, however, your installer will need to assess whether installing over the concrete is viable or if you’ll need to remove the concrete before and prepare a new sub base.
-If you have a grassed or stoned area underneath, then before resin bound can be installed, there would be a certain amount of ground works involved, such as excavation, installing compact stone before laying an asphalt base.
+If your driveway is block-paved, you’ll need to speak to your resin drive installer to assess your options.
+The cost of the resin remains largely the same and depends on the size of the drive, however, your installer will need to assess whether installing over the concrete is viable or if you’ll need to remove the concrete before and prepare a new sub-base.
+If you have a grassed or stoned area underneath, then before resin bound can be installed, there would be a certain amount of groundwork involved, such as excavation, installing compact stone before laying an asphalt base.
 All this would need to be done before resin bound could be installed and is most likely to be at least the same cost as the resin itself.

-As you may have guessed, there are two resins available on the market.
+As you may have guessed, there are two resins available on the market and your choice of which will affect how much a resin drive costs.
 If you’re looking to save costs, but the Non UV resin is approximately half the price of UV resin, so the metre rate will be much reduced for this resin.
 Do you want to protect your aggregate from discolouration or are you just looking for something functional and not too concerned about colour change?

 If you use a Non UV resin you must expect the surface to yellow over time.
 Not necessarily a problem if you use a yellow or golden stone, but you will notice it if you leave say a planter on the drive and then move it later, you will see where it has been.